linlide/AndroidPhoneAgent/README.md

 - Conversation logging
 - Configurable AI model parameters
 - User-friendly graphical interface for easy interaction and real-time feedback
+- Automatic flashing of the iPhone Mirroring app window when starting a task

 ## Installation